-The article introduces the famous Dr. Edmond Locard, a French criminologist and pioneer of forensic science, often informally called the “Sherlock Holmes of France.”
-He said in relation to forensic evidence, “Every contact leaves a trace.”
-His concise theory became known as Locard’s exchange principle and is the basis for all forensic science as we know it today.
+The article introduces the famous Dr. Edmond Locard, a French criminologist and pioneer of forensic science.
+He is often informally called the “Sherlock Holmes of France.”
+And he said in relation to forensic evidence, “Every contact leaves a trace.”
+His concise theory became known as Locard’s exchange principle.
+It is the basis for all forensic science as we know it today.

 – John J. Carney, Esq.